TezadaConnect/TezadaConnect/README.md

 ## What I do in my free time?

-Well, I enjoy cycling with my colleagues and friends and if they are not available, I do game programming instead.
-I do play games back then but I realize that creating my own game (world) is more enjoyable.
+I enjoy cycling with my coworkers and friends, and when they are not available, I do game programming instead.
+I used to play video games, but now I realize that making my own game (world) is more fun.